gobeyondidentity/developer-docs/docs/workflows/api-token.md

 ---
 title: Create an API token
 sidebar_position: 6
-# Display h2 to h2 headings
-toc_min_heading_level: 2
-toc_max_heading_level: 2
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Create an API Token
+# API Token Overview

 All [Beyond Identity API](https://developer.beyondidentity.com/api/v1) endpoints require authentication using an access token.
 The access token is generated through OAuth 2.0 or OIDC, using the authorization code flow or the client credentials flow.
+All access tokens are JWT.
+Two token types are supported: self-contained tokens as JWS where referential tokens as JWE.
+The default token on creation is self-contained.

 You can obtain an access token either through: